da5nsy/da5nsy.github.io/_posts/2023-04-06-An-open-source-knowledge-management-system-for-the-lab.md

 tags: KMS knowledge-management-system logseq
 ---

 _This blog is adapted from an informal talk I gave at the [Open Science Retreat](https://open-science-retreat.gitlab.io/).
-Thanks to those who joined!_
+Thanks to those who joined and asked cool questions!_

 Last summer two things happened in quick succession - the NIH mandated that we stop using paper lab notebooks, and my PI found an issue in some data that that had been collected and pre-processed ~10 years ago.